 Rulemaking Process and Engagement Opportunities

-As part of the rulemaking process, NMED has and will continue holding a series of public engagements to allow New Mexicans to ask learn and ask questions about the PFAS Protection Act:
+As part of the rulemaking process, NMED held a series of public engagements to allow New Mexicans to ask learn and ask questions about the PFAS Protection Act:

 - Public Informational Webinar — Wednesday, October 22, 2025 at 1 p.m.
 MT